sakuli/sakuli.github.io/content/docs/01_getting_started.md

 npm i -g @sakuli/cli
 {{< /highlight >}}

-Once the installation has completed, you can run your Sakuli tests from your command line by simply executing
+Once the installation has been completed, you can run your Sakuli tests from your command line by simply executing
 {{< highlight bash >}}
 sakuli run $PATH_TO_TESTSUITE
 {{< /highlight >}}

-**Attention:** Installing packages globally on a system wide installation of node via `sudo` is considered bad practice and might run into permission problems.
+**Attention:** Installing packages globally on a system wide installation of node via `sudo` is considered a bad practice and might run into permission problems.
 Working with per-user installations is recommended!

 ### Congratulations!
 You wrote and executed your first Sakuli test!
 May there be many more to come!